johannesvollmer/exrs/README.md

 lto = true
 ```

-The master branch of this repository is always an up-to-date version,
+The master branch of this repository always matches the `crates.io` version,
 so you could also link the github repository master branch.

 ### Example